-The brighter period of the year lasts for 3.6 months, from April 29 to August 17, with an average daily incident shortwave energy per square meter above 5.3 kWh.
-The brightest day of the year is June 27, with an average of 6.5 kWh.
+The brighter period of the year lasts for 3.6 months, from April 29 to August 16, with an average daily incident shortwave energy per square meter above 5.3 kWh.
+The brightest month of the year in Amsterdam is June, with an average of 6.4 kWh.

 The darker period of the year lasts for 3.9 months, from October 24 to February 21, with an average daily incident shortwave energy per square meter below 1.7 kWh.
-The darkest day of the year is December 22, with an average of 0.6 kWh.
+The darkest month of the year in Amsterdam is December, with an average of 0.6 kWh.

 The topography within 2 miles of Amsterdam contains only modest variations in elevation, with a maximum elevation change of 138 feet and an average elevation above sea level of 13 feet.
 Within 10 miles also contains only modest variations in elevation (190 feet).
 Within 50 miles also contains only modest variations in elevation (466 feet).